Areezy/postquantum-password-manager-server/README.md

 Other environment variables which need to be populated include
 - "SECRET" which is used to sign the JWTs
-- "KEY_ENCRYPT_KEY" which is used to encrypt and decrypt the exchange post-quantum key.
+- "KEY_ENCRYPT_KEY" which is used to encrypt and decrypt the exchanged post-quantum key.
 The encrypted version of the key is stored in a database.

 Once the above is done,
 ```